xzzulz/combination_gen/readme.md

  There are two ways to use this component:

-### :: The basic way
+### :: Basic

    To explore combinations (n/k)
-   Specify values for n and k, and explore the combinations
+   Specify values for n and k, and explore the combinations.

 ### :: With items